shawshaenk/desnapper/README.md

 # About
-A simple Python script to rid Ubuntu 18.10 and above of Snaps.
+A simple Python script to rid Ubuntu 18.10 and above of Snaps and prevent them from coming back.

 # Dependencies
 To run this script, you'll need python3.
 Ubuntu comes with it by default, but just in case run this command in the terminal: